-Length of stay is reported in the PTF bedsection file.
-But we had to recalculate length of stay according to our definition of acute medical-surgical stay.
+Length of stay is reported in the PTF Bedsection file.
+We had to recalculate length of stay according to our definition of acute medical-surgical stay.
 Consequently, length of stay represents all days the patient spent in contiguous acute medical-surgical care bedsections during the stay.